datdamnzotz/FoundryVTT-Game-Audio-Bundle-1/Readme.md

-# Foundry VTT - Game Audio Bundle 1
+# Foundry VTT - Game Audio Bundle 1 of 4

 This Foundry VTT module brings ROYALTY-FREE sound effects and music from http://www.sonniss.com (repackaged for FoundryVTT)